State storage#

 Handling of unsupported types#

-If we need a type not currently supported, we can always encode/decode to field of type bytes
+If we need a type not currently supported, we can always encode/decode to field of type bytes,

 which is supported.
 If we try to serialize unsupported types, an exception is raised: